seqan/raptor/doc/tutorial/02_layout/index.md

 (HIBF) (raptor::hierarchical_interleaved_bloom_filter).
 This uses an almost always more space-saving method of storing the bins (except if the input samples are all of the same size).
 It distinguishes between the *user bins*, which reflect the individual input samples, and the *technical bins*, which are physical storage units within the HIBF.
-*Technical bins* may store a single user bin, a split part of a user bin or several (merged) user bins.
-This is especially useful when there are samples of very different sizes.
+*Technical bins* may store a single user bin, a split part of a user bin, or several (merged) user bins.
+This is especially useful when samples vary dramatically in size.

 To use the HIBF, a layout must be created.